zhiyichenGT/zhiyichen.github.io/index.md

 <!-- (This version of the contribution has been accepted for publication, after peer review (when applicable) but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
 The Version of Record is available online at: [Paper](https://link.springer.com/chapter/10.1007/978-3-031-28486-1_15).) -->

-July, 2022: I presented a talk *Mapping ASNs to Organizations* at MapKIT Workshop 2022.
+Jul, 2022: I presented a talk *Mapping ASNs to Organizations* at MapKIT Workshop 2022.

 Aug, 2021: I joined Georgia Tech as a Ph.D. student.

-June, 2021: My work *Principal Gradient Direction and Confidence Reservoir Sampling for Continual Learning* was accepted at 30th International Conference on Artificial Neural Networks (ICANN) 2021.
+Jun, 2021: My work *Principal Gradient Direction and Confidence Reservoir Sampling for Continual Learning* was accepted at 30th International Conference on Artificial Neural Networks (ICANN) 2021.

 ### Publications